zakisal1985-dot/Wplace-BlueMarble/docs/README.md

 <h2>Overview</h2>
 <p>
   Welcome to Blue Marble!
 Blue Marble is a userscript for the website <a href="https://wplace.live/" target="_blank" rel="noopener noreferrer">wplace.live</a>.
 If you like this userscript, please ⭐ the repository!
+If you wish to contribute to Blue Marble, check out the <a href="https://github.com/SwingTheVine/Wplace-BlueMarble/blob/main/docs/CONTRIBUTING.md" target="_blank" rel="noopener noreferrer">CONTRIBUTING.md</a> file in <code>docs/</code>.

   <h3>Installation Instructions</h3>
   <a href="" target="_blank" rel="noopener noreferrer"><img alt="Supported Browsers" src="https://img.shields.io/badge/Supported%20Browsers-Chrome%20%7C%20Firefox%2A%20%7C%20Safari%20%7C%20Edge%20%7C%20Brave-orange?style=flat"></a>